-Implementing 3DS is one way to mitigate the risk of fraud and comply with specific PCI DSS requirements.
+Implementing 3DS is one way to mitigate the risk of fraud and comply with certain PCI DSS requirements.
 However, merchants should evaluate their risk appetite and use multiple layers of security to protect their transactions from fraud.

 3 Benefits of Implementing 3DS

-- Reduces fraud: 3DS can help to reduce fraud by making it more difficult for criminals to make unauthorized payments because the customer must provide additional information to complete the payment – such as a one-time code sent to their phone.
+- Reduces fraud: 3DS can help to reduce fraud by making it more difficult for criminals to make unauthorised payments because the customer must provide additional information to complete the payment – such as a one-time code sent to their phone.

 - Improves security: 3DS can also help to enhance payment security by making it more difficult for criminals to steal customer data.
 This is because the one-time code is only valid for a short period and is not stored on a merchant’s website.

 - Meets regulatory requirements: Some payment processors may require merchants to use 3DS to comply with certain regulatory requirements – specifically PAN.